cracyc/msdos-player/readme.txt

 NOTE: The maximum baud rate is limited to 9600bps.

+----- About the environment variable table

+Basically, the environment variable table on the host Windows is copied to the table on the virtual machine (hereinafter, referred to as "virtual table"), and in this time, PATH/TEMP/TMP values are converted to short path.

+Some softwares (for example DoDiary Version 1.55) invite that the environment variable table should be less than 1024 bytes.
+On the Windows OS, there are too many variables and the environment variable table size will be more than 1024 bytes and it causes an error.

+In this case, please specify the option '-e' and only the minimum environment variables (COMSPEC/INCLUDE/LIB/MSDOS_PATH/PATH/PROMPT/TEMP/TMP/TZ) are copied to the virtual table.

+	> msdos -e dd.com

+The environment variable COMSPEC is not copied from the host Windows, and its value on the virtual table is always "C:\COMMAND.COM".

+If a program tries to open the "C:\COMMAND.COM" file, the file is redirected to the path in the environment variable MSDOS_COMSPEC on the host Windows.
+If MSDOS_COMSPEC is not defined, it is redirected to the COMMAND.COM file that does exist:

+- in the same directory as the target program file,
+- in the same directory as the running msdos.exe,
+- in the current directory,
+- in the directory that is in MSDOS_PATH and PATH environment variables

+You may have a directory that contains 16bit command files, and you may want not to add this path to PATH on the host Windows but want to add it to PATH on the virtual table.

+In this case, please define MSDOS_PATH on the host Windows, and its value is copied to the top of PATH on the virtual table.
+In other words, the value of PATH on the virtual table is MSDOS_PATH;PATH on the host Windows, so a program searches files in directories in MSDOS_PATH before files in directories in PATH.

+The environment variables TEMP and TMP on the host Windows may be very long, in usually, it is "C:\User\(Your User Name)\AppData\Local\Temp".
+DOSSHELL.EXE tries to create a batch file in the TEMP directry to start the selected program, and it may not work correctly because of the too long batch file path.
+In this case, please define MSDOS_TEMP on the host Windows, for example "C:\TEMP", and its value is copied to TEMP and TMP on the virtual table.

+NOTE: MSDOS_COMSPEC and MSDOS_TEMP are not copied to the virtual table, but MSDOS_PATH is copied to, because some softwares refer MSDOS_PATH.

 ----- Convert command file to 32bit or 64bit execution file

 You can convert a 16bit command file to a single 32bit or 64bit execution file